- 6 berths

-Instead, be part of a positive movement and pick up any litter you find at sea or on the beaches.
-Once you collect your litter, make sure you dispose of it properly - each marina has its own waste disposal point to use.
+Instead, be part of a positive movement and pick up any litter at sea or on the beaches.
+Once you collect your litter, dispose of it properly - each marina has its own waste disposal point to use.
 The Earth says thanks! :)

 Did you know that certain types of sunscreen can harm marine life?
-Scientists have found that some of the chemicals contained in sunscreens are harmful to coral reefs, which are considered to be the most valuable ecosystems on Earth.
+Scientists have found that some of the chemicals in sunscreens are harmful to coral reefs, considered the most valuable ecosystems on Earth.

 But how?
 The sunscreen we apply to our skin doesn't completely remain on our skin: part of it is washed off while swimming or showering, entering the waterways, and reaching the fragile underwater ecosystem.
 From algae to corals to even dolphins, the effects that these compounds have on some species can be threatening.

-There are a few simple ways to protect ourselves and marine life under the sun: buy sunscreen that doesn't contain the aforementioned chemicals, seek shade during peak hours of the day (10 am to 2 pm), and use UPF Sunwear, as well as hats and sunglasses.
+There are a few simple ways to protect the environment and ourselves while under the sun: buy sunscreen that doesn't contain the aforementioned chemicals, seek shade during peak hours of the day (10 am to 2 pm), and use UPF Sunwear, as well as hats and sunglasses.

 Whether they're big or small, engines pollute the waters.
 However, it is fair to highlight that nowadays' four-stroke outboard engines are more environmentally friendly than the older two-stroke ones.

-Having said that, if you want to travel in an even more sustainable way, try to reach the shore by rowing when using the dinghy.
-It's a fun activity that includes laughs, collaboration, and a bit of upper body workouts.
+Having said that, if you want to travel more sustainably, try to reach the shore by rowing when using the dinghy.
+It's a fun activity that includes laughs, collaboration, and a bit of upper-body workouts.
 Good for you, great for the environment!

 Just like we mentioned for the sunscreen, we must pay close attention to the cleaning products we use onboard, which all obviously end up in the water.
 Even in this case, if we want to avoid polluting the sea, we should opt for products that don't contain harmful chemicals and that are eco-friendly: there are many brands that offer sustainable options to the commonly-used dish soaps, all-purpose sprays, and other cleaning products.